 After working various marketing management positions for 12 years and avidly paragliding for 10, Marina was looking for a new challenge and traveled to the Dominican Republic in 2000 where she learned to kiteboard on Windtools Mosquito kites and old windsurf boards.
 One year later, she became a partner at Kitexcite in Cabarete and helped build the business from one instructor and one location to 18 instructors and two locations before moving back to the US in 2004.

 Not sure if she wanted to put on suits again, she took a leap of faith and became a partner in The Kiteboarder when it had just one issue under its belt.
-As publisher, Marina is responsible for day to day operations, sales, promotions, and special events.
 Today, her suits are board shorts and neoprene and she couldn’t be any happier.